download the white paper

 Forming a Pilot

 Beginning in Fall 2017, the Education Design Lab, with funding from the Michael & Susan Dell Foundation led an intensive Design Challenge to re-design the student transfer experience.
 Research shows that 80 percent of students who enroll in one of our nation’s community colleges every year express an intent to complete a bachelor’s degree at a four-year institution.
-Yet, in the end, only 25 percent make the leap to a four-year school within five years, and only 17 percent complete a four-year degree within 6 years of transferring.
-The Lab spent the last year providing participating teams with access to subject matter experts, coaches and design specialists to help teams develop transformative, rather just incremental, solutions.
-Pilots will launch in 2019, with results tracked for the next six years.
+Yet, in the end, only 25 percent make the leap to a four-year school within five years, and only 17 percent complete a four-year degree within six years of transferring.
+Over two years, the Lab engaged a cohort of four transfer partnerships in a structured design process, providing the teams access to subject matter experts, coaches, and design specialists to help them develop transformative solutions.
+The Seamless Transfer Pathways pilots are launching in fall 2019 and results will be tracked through 2025.

 - Team Florida